AlexPiche/A2C-TCP/README.md

 # A2C-TCP

-Advance Actor Critic in Pytorch with TCP
+Simple Advantage Actor Critic in Pytorch with TCP and torch.distributed.

 # Results